myhro/docs-content/content/guides/team-collaboration.md

 Now that it's set that the team has access to our images, we can deploy the according application.

 As said in the introduction, whenever you work on the Giant Swarm infrastructure, you act in a distinct environment.
-To make your application accessible to your team (company), the environment running the application has to be owned by the according company.
+To make your application accessible to your team (organization), the environment running the application has to be owned by the according organization.

-When you just created a new company as explained above, you will now have to cerate a new environment belonging to that company.
+When you just created a new organization as explained above, you will now have to cerate a new environment belonging to that organization.

 ### Creating an environment and selecting it

 Again, you'll have to come up with a name for the environment.
-It only has to be unique within the context of the company, so it can be nice and short.
+It only has to be unique within the context of the organization, so it can be nice and short.
 Common environment names tell something about their purpose, e. g. `<somecompena>/dev` or `<somecompena>/production`.

 Creating a new environment `ateam/dev`, for example, could be done using this command: